ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * the response SHALL include a single "Upgrade" header field with value "connect-udp".

-* the response SHALL NOT include any Transfer-Encoding or Content-Length header fields.
+* the response SHALL NOT include any "Transfer-Encoding" or "Content-Length" header fields.

 If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the connection.